carlfranklin/FFmpegBlazorDemo/README.md

 1. Cross-Origin-Embedder-Policy: require-corp
 2. Cross-Origin-Opener-Policy: same-origin

-Add a *web.config* file to the root of our project, with the following content:
+Add a *web.config* file to the root of the project, with the following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>